webrecorder/browsertrix/docs/develop/frontend-dev.md

-# Running the Frontend
+# Running the Frontend for Development

 This guide explains how to deploy an instance of the Browsertrix Cloud frontend for development.

+This setup may be ideal for rapid development on the frontend, as it will allow running the frontend via `yarn` instead of the frontend image deployed in Kubernetes.

+## Requirements

-The frontend can connect to a Browsertrix Cloud API backend running locally or remotely.
+This setup does require a Browsertrix Cloud API backend already in a Kubernetes cluster.

+Refer to [setup for local deployment](./local-dev-setup.md) for additional details on this setup.

 ## Quickstart